 Here are a few choices for large shade trees in the home landscape

-Members of the red oak group (Quercus rubra and others) are fast growing trees, usually with broad, wide-spreading canopies and beautiful red fall color.
+Members of the red oak group (Quercus rubra and others) are the fastest growing trees, usually with broad, wide-spreading canopies and beautiful red fall color.
 They withstand city conditions and are relatively clean, dropping only smallish acorns and leaves in the fall.
 Perfect Plants offers several choices in the red oak group.
 Nuttall oak tolerates poorly drained sites and grows fast.
 It gets up to 80 feet tall with a spread of 35-50 feet.
 Nuttall oak is best adapted to zones 5-9.
+The growth rate of this tree is up to 70 feet.
 Another member of the red oak group is the willow oak, named for its slender, willow-like leaves.
 It gets 40 to 75 feet tall, and spreads 30-40 feet across.
 The willow oak prefers medium to moist soil, and is exceptionally tolerant of air pollution.
 Willow oaks are adapted to zones 5-9.

 Members of the white oak group (Quercus alba and others) are majestic trees with thick, sturdy, horizontal branches and wide canopies.
 The native white oak is slower-growing than some oaks, but it is not as susceptible to insects and diseases, and it tolerates a wider range of soil types.
 White oaks can get up to 100 feet tall, and are not for small lawns.